 - Primitive match Derby looks for a primitive Java type corresponding to the SQL type.
 For instance, SQL INTEGER matches Java int. - Wrapper match Derby looks for a wrapper class in the java.lang or java.sql packages corresponding to the SQL type.
-For instance, SQL INTEGER matches java.lang.Integer. - Array match For OUT and INOUT procedure arguments, Derby looks for an array of the corresponding primitive or wrapper type.
-For instance, an OUT procedure argument of type SQL INTEGER matches int[] and Integer[]. - ResultSet match If a procedure is declared to return n RESULT SETS, then Derby looks for a method whose last n arguments are of type java.sql.ResultSet[].
+For instance, SQL INTEGER matches java.lang.Integer.
+For a user-defined type (UDT), Derby looks for the UDT's external name class. - Array match For OUT and INOUT procedure arguments, Derby looks for an array of the corresponding primitive or wrapper type.
+For instance, an OUT procedure argument of type SQL INTEGER matches int[] and Integer[]. - ResultSet match If a procedure is declared to return n RESULT SETS, Derby looks for a method whose last n arguments are of type java.sql.ResultSet[].